practicalli/clojure/docs/data-inspector/portal.md

 Define aliases in the Clojure CLI user configuration to use Portal with any Clojure or ClojureScript project.

-=== "Practicalli Clojure CLI Config"
+=== ":fontawesome-solid-book-open: Practicalli Clojure CLI Config"
-    [Practicalli Clojure CLI Config](/clojure/clojure-cli/practicalli-config.md) contains several aliases that support Portal, either adding as a library or to start a REPL process that can send all Clojure evaluated code to Portal.
+    [:fontawesome-solid-book-open: Practicalli Clojure CLI Config](/clojure/clojure-cli/practicalli-config/) contains several aliases that support Portal, either adding as a library or to start a REPL process that can send all Clojure evaluated code to Portal.

     include the portal library in `clojure` commands to run a REPL